 - A. Doors for Transparent Finish: - 1.
 Grade: Premium, with Grade A faces. - 2.
-Species and Cut: Select white maple with stain to be selected from full range, plain sliced - 3.
+Species and Cut: Contractor to match existing adjacent doors species and cut.
+Submit proposed samples to architect for review and approval.
+To be selected by from manufacturer's full range of stain colors. - 3.
 Veneer flitch match: Book match, running match. - 4.
-Pair Match: Provide for doors hung in same opening or separated only by mullions. - B. Doors for Opaque Finish: To be installed on one face of door only, as indicated. - 1.
-Grade: Premium. - 2.
-Faces: Select white maple with stain to be selected from full range, or any closed-grain hardwood of mill option
+Pair Match: Provide for doors hung in same opening or separated only by mullions. - 5.
+Stiles: Same species as faces.